koushikgarg11/Water_ATM/README.md

 streamlit run app.py
 ```

 Streamlit opens automatically at **http://localhost:8501**.
-If it doesn't,
-open that URL yourself.
-Stop it with `Ctrl+C` in Git Bash.
+If it doesn't, open that URL yourself.
+Stop it with `Ctrl+C`.

-> On Mac/Linux the activate command is `source venv/bin/activate` instead.
+> On Mac/Linux, activate with `source venv/bin/activate` instead.

-## Deploying it live (Streamlit Community Cloud — free)
+### Deploy it live (Streamlit Community Cloud — free)

-This is what people usually mean by "deploy a Streamlit app."
-It needs your
-code in a GitHub repo; Streamlit Cloud runs it from there.
+Needs your code in a GitHub repo; Streamlit Cloud runs it from there.

 ```bash
 # from Git Bash, inside water_atm_streamlit/